alxwolf/ubios-cert/README.md

 Should be fully automated, done via a daily `cron` job.
 You can trigger a manual renewal by running `sh /mnt/data/ubios-cert/ubios-cert.sh renew`, which may be useful for debugging.
 If `acme.sh`fails, check if you hit the [rate limits](https://letsencrypt.org/docs/rate-limits/).

+The certificate can be force-renewed by running `sh /mnt/data/ubios-cert/ubios-cert.sh forcerenew`.

 ## Behaviour after firmware upgrade / reboot

 Here the script in `on_boot.d` will trigger execution of `sh /mnt/data/ubios-cert/ubios-cert.sh bootrenew`, with a friendly delay of five minutes after boot.